 The Young Scholars Workshop provides new scholars working in public policy, public administration and related fields with an academically rigorous platform for the presentation of research, scholarly exchange and social networking.
 The workshop is sponsored by ASPA and a host university.
-More information on the next workshop will be available in Spring 2016.

 FOUNDERS' FELLOWS PROGRAM

 ASPA’s signature program for students is the Founders’ Fellows Program.
 The program supports participation of 25 students at the Annual Conference and their development as future public administrators.
 Fellows receive complimentary registration to the Annual Conference, complimentary special event tickets and complimentary board at the conference hotel.
 They are given the opportunity to present at the conference, network with others in public administration and to mentor with an academic or practitioner in the field they plan on entering upon graduation.
 To complete an online application, please click here.